ReChronoRain/HyperCeiler/README_en-US.md

 At present, HyperCeiler is adapted to the mobile device of Xiaomi HyperOS1.0 based on Android 14, and the coverage is not very complete, and it needs to be continuously tested and improved

-HyperCeiler has stopped maintaining the MIUI ROM of Android 11-12, except for the system framework and the core scope of the system interface, in principle, other scopes can be used normally, if you need to use the core scope, please stay [this version](https://github.com/saraSakuHj/Cemiuiler/releases/tag/1.3.130)
+HyperCeiler has stopped maintaining the MIUI ROM of Android 11-12, except for the core scope such as the System Framework and System UI, in principle, other scopes can be used normally, if you need to use the core scope, please stay in [this version] (https://github.com/saraSakuHj/Cemiuiler/releases/tag/1.3.130)

 ## Supported Applications